Frequently Asked Questions

 Q. What were the prior proclamations related to housing issued by the Governor?

 On July 17, 2023, the Governor issued the Proclamation Relating to Housing that declared an emergency due to the lack of housing for the people in Hawaiʻi.
 Additionally, on September 15, 2023, the Proclamation Relating to Affordable Housing was issued that clarified the emergency related to the lack of affordable housing for Hawaiʻi residents.
-The Proclamation Relating to Affordable Housing was reissued on October 24, 2023, December 22, 2023, and January 18, 2024.
+The Proclamation Relating to Affordable Housing was reissued on October 24, 2023, December 22, 2023, and January 18, 2024, February 20, 2024, April 19, 2024, June 18, 2024, and August 15, 2024.

 Q: Are there areas where this proclamation does not apply?